vveretko/vveretko/device-header-constructor/header-buttons.md

 ### **Change Header Button Properties**

-You can change *isHidden* of the Header from your hardware.
+You can change *isHidden* of the Header Button from your hardware.
 For that, use this command:

 `Blynk.setProperty(vPin, "isHidden", "propertyValue");`